Drew-lgtm/Drew-lgtm/README.md

 ### Hi there 👋
 #### Welcome to my profile

+I'm a DevOps engineer with experience in automating infrastructure, deploying applications, and managing cloud environments.
+I'm passionate about Python and love using it to build tools and scripts that make my job easier.
+I'm also interested in machine learning and want to learn more about how I can use it to improve my work as a DevOps engineer.
+I'm always looking for new challenges and opportunities to learn, and I'm excited to share my progress on GitHub.
+Feel free to browse my projects.
 <!--
 **Drew-lgtm/Drew-lgtm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.